The Minneapolis congregation celebrates his 24 years of innovative ministry at one of the PC(USA)’s largest churches

 Under Hart-Andersen’s leadership, in 2012 Westminster purchased the property next to the church and expanded the 19th-century building with a new wing that opens onto Nicollet in downtown Minneapolis.
 The facility is a model of environmental sustainability.

 The congregation is currently in the middle of a $30 million Enduring Hope campaign in which Westminster is investing $11 million in affordable housing in Minneapolis and in programs shared with partners to further racial and social justice and leadership development in the local community and beyond.

 Hart-Andersen is a founding board member of the Covenant Network of Presbyterians and one of the initiators of the NEXT Church movement.
 He chairs the board at Ghost Ranch in Abiquiu, New Mexico, and is a board member at his alma mater, McCormick Theological Seminary in Chicago.

-During his sermon on Sunday, Hart-Andersen recalled a trip to Cuba he and others at Westminster took more than 20 years ago.
+During his final sermon, Hart-Andersen recalled a trip to Cuba he and others at Westminster took more than 20 years ago.
 Following the collapse of the Soviet Union, Cuba’s economy had been in a freefall for about a decade.
 Walking through the ramshackle camp where the group was staying, Hart-Andersen spotted a hand-lettered sign tacked to a tree, reminding him of the way Martin Luther had nailed his 95 theses at Wittenberg nearly five centuries earlier: “There will be better times,” the sign stated, “but this is our time.”

 “It was only one sentence,” Hart-Andersen said.
 “But like Luther’s theses, those words signaled a recognition of hard times and a willingness to face them squarely, trusting in God to bring needed change eventually.”